DTUSoftware/MemoryManagement/README.md

    ***First Fit***:
-   The advantage of first fit is that it is quite fast, since when it finds the first fit it instantly allocates the memory, and it's quite simple to implement
+   The advantage of first fit is that it is quite fast, since when it finds the first fit it instantly allocates the memory, and it's quite simple to implement.

    ***Best Fit***:
    The advantage of best fit is that it will use the memory block which is closest to the memory needed, so there will be as little as possible remaining memory in that block.
+Reduce wasted space in the memory pool.

    ***Worst Fit***:
-   The advantage of worst fit is that it will alaways allocate the the largest block, so there won't be a lot of big unused memory blocks
+   The advantage of worst fit is that it will alaways allocate the the largest block, so there won't be a lot of big unused memory blocks - less small holes.

    ***Next Fit***:
    The advantage of next fit is the same as first fit, that it will be quite fast at allocating the memory since it doesn't have to run through the entire linked list, but only find the fit after the next.
-But compared to first fit that will allocate at the start if it can, next fit will allocate throughout and start after where the last one was allocated
+But compared to first fit that will allocate at the start if it can, next fit will allocate throughout and start after where the last one was allocated, leaving a more evenly distributed memory pool.
+   In certain circimstances, for example if you are allocating a lot of blocks, with Next Fit, you do not have to go through all of the memory that you just allocated, but just start off from where you currently are.

 4. **Run the stress test on all strategies, and look at the results (tests.out).
 What is the significance of "Average largest free block"?**

-   The significanse of Average largest free block, is that if there is a large block avaible it will be easier to allocate a big block of memory and there should be less failed allocations
+   The significanse of Average largest free block, is that if there is a large block avaible it will be easier to allocate a big block of memory, and there should generally be less failed allocations.

    **Which strategy generally has the best performance in this metric?
 Why do you think this is?**

-   Best fit has the best performance in this metric, since it will try to use the smallest block of memory possible, the bigger blocs will be left for last.
+   Best fit has the "best performance" in this metric, since it will try to use the smallest block of memory possible, the bigger blocks will be left for last.

 5. **In the stress test results (see Question 4), what is the significance of "Average number of small blocks"?**

-   The significanse is that, a lot of small blocs can be hard to allocate, since they might be too small for the allocation, and a lot of small blocks will take a long time to compact.
+   The significanse is that, a lot of small blocks can be hard to allocate, since they might be too small for allocation, and a lot of small blocks will take a longer time to compact.

    **Which strategy generally has the best performance in this metric?
 Why do you think this is?**

-   Worst fit has the best performance in this metric, since it doesn't have a lot of small blocs.
+   Worst fit has the "best performance" in this metric, since it doesn't have a lot of small blocks.
 This makes sense since worst fit will always allocate the largest block and thereby the block of unused memory will always be as large as possible.

 6. Eventually, the many mallocs and frees produces many small blocks scattered across the memory pool.
 There may be enough space to allocate a new block, but not in one place.
 It is possible to compact the memory, so all the free